-For example, we collect and store the information you give us when you: buy a ticket for a performance, a public event (such as a talk) or a guided tour; book a workshop, course or training session; make a donation; buy a product at our online shop; subscribe to receive e-communications; and during meetings with members of staff.
+For example, we collect and store the information you give us when you: buy a ticket for a performance, a public event (such as a talk) or a guided tour; book a workshop, course or training session; make a donation or purchase a membership; buy a product at our online shop or a Video on Demand title or subscription via Globe Player; subscribe to receive e-communications; and during meetings with members of staff.

 The information that we collect may include your name, email and postal address, telephone number, your credit or debit card number, bank account information, website usage and other personal data.

 We use your data to provide you with our services but also to promote, analyse and improve our services.
 For example, we use your data to send you booking information and help with any questions you may have, collect your payments, and to make your experience more enjoyable when you visit us in person or online.
 If you have opted-in to receive marketing communications from us, then we may use personal data such as your purchase history, location, website usage, as well as the preferences you selected when you created your account, to promote and tell you about related products and services that we think you might be interested in.
 We may also use your personal information (including, but not limited to, email address, website usage, or postcode) to provide targeted advertising that is more relevant to you on social media platforms, websites owned by other companies, other digital channels and personalised emails.